Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

-The game is officially launched after thorough testing and careful integration of all feedback from testers.
-It is polished and prioritizes gameplay stability and user experience.
+The game is officially launched after thorough testing and integration of all feedback from testers, ensuring it is polished and emphasizes gameplay stability and user experience.
+The final release has been confirmed.

 **Gameplay Summary:**
 - Players will interact with the game using text commands.